FunHOI: Annotation-Free 3D Hand-Object Interaction Generation via Functional Text Guidance: Introduction

 In addition, obtaining relevant data remains a significant challenge in this task.
-In recent years, an increasing number of HOI datasets\cite{hoi4d,ho3d1,ho3d2,hasson19_obman,ycb,damen2018scaling,brahmbhatt2020contactpose,corona2020ganhand,hasson2019learning,jian2023affordpose,taheri2020grab,yang2022oakink} have been created to facilitate machine learning research on human grasping behaviors~\cite{jian2023affordpose,hasson2021towards,yang2022oakink}.
-Some studies~\cite{choi,gsdf,alignsdf, 10093013} attempted to train models to understand object interactions using publicly available 3D annotated data.
+In recent years, an increasing number of HOI datasets~\cite{hoi4d,ho3D1,ho3D2,hasson19_obman,ycb,damen2018scaling,brahmbhatt2020contactpose,corona2020ganhand,hasson2019learning,jian2023affordpose,taheri2020grab,yang2022oakink} have been created to facilitate machine learning research on human grasping behaviors~\cite{jian2023affordpose,hasson2021towards,yang2022oakink}.
+Some studies~\cite{choi,gsdf,alignsdf,10093013} attempted to train models to understand object interactions using publicly available 3D annotated data.
 However, these datasets often require complex motion capture devices and substantial resource investment.
 Previous methods~\cite{hasson2021towards,hold,diffhoi,brahmbhatt2019contactdb} managed to achieve high-quality 3D HOI reconstruction using video data.
 However, due to the lack of fine-grained functional annotations in the training data, existing methods struggle to establish robust semantic association models and heavily rely on predefined object category spaces.
-This limitation significantly hinders the generalization capability of the algorithms, particularly in open-ended scenarios, where performance degradation is most prominent when handling 2D single image generated by text2image model inputs.
+This limitation significantly hinders the generalization capability of the algorithms, particularly in open-ended scenarios, where performance degradation is most prominent when handling single images generated by text-to-image models.
 Specifically, the current HOI datasets fail to comprehensively capture the diversity of human behaviors, which makes learning-based HOI reconstruction algorithms struggle to adapt to increasingly complex hand-object interaction scenarios.
-As a result, performing functional 3D HOI reconstruction solely from the 2D single image singleremains an exceptionally challenging task.
+As a result, performing functional 3D HOI reconstruction solely from a single 2D image remains an exceptionally challenging task.

-To tackle the aforementioned challenges, we propose a novel training-free 3D HOI generation framework Functional HOI(FunHOI) that requires no 3D data.
-Our approach follows a two-stage method, comprising a text-guided 3D hand and object generation model Functional Grasp Generator and a pose refining strategy Functional Grasp Refiner.
-FGG takes text input to generate the corresponding 3D models of the hand and object, while FGR refines the relative posture between the hand and object using Object Pose Approximator and contact optimization.
-Contrary to directly performing 3D reconstruction, we opt to fine-tune a text2image model with HOI images inputs and funtional texts.
-The proposed paradigm effectively bridges the gap between semantics and 3D reconstruction, while enhancing the diversity of generated HOI images.